bentomas/etmux/README.md

 ## Predefined Sessions

+`etmux` can open predefined sessions.
+Just set the `$ETMUX_PATH` environment variable to a directory or two that contains your projects:

+    export ETMUX_PATH=/path/to/sessions/one:/path/to/sessions/two

+And then you can give the name of a project to etmux...

+    etmux proj1

+This will start a tmux session in the directory for that project.

-Sometimes it is handy to have predefined sessions, with windows, panes and commands chosen ahead of time (like is addressed by [Tmuxinator] or [Teamocil]).
+Sometimes it is handy to go one step further and have predefined sessions, complete with windows, panes and commands chosen ahead of time.
 Easy!
-Just put a shell script in `~/.etmux-sessions` that uses the `tmux` command line API to set up your session.
+Just put a shell script one of the directories specified with the `ETMUX_PATH` env variable, or put a `.etmux.sh` in a specific directory, found above and `etmux` will run it when starting your session.

-If you name your script `mySession` and it exists at `~/.etmux-sessions/mySession` then you can run your script it with:

-    etmux mySession

 And as would be expected, if the session is already started, `etmux` will just join that session instead of starting it again and rerunning your script.